Modules Basic Usage

 module load ncbi_blast/2.2.28

-module load ncbi_blast' to continue using NCBI BLAST version 2.2.28 after we update the software.
+module load ncbi_blastThis would continue loading NCBI BLAST version 2.2.28 even after we update the software.

 Unloading a module